TxZer0/Web_Security_Labs/README.md

    Docker

 ## Installation Instructions
-1. Move to the type of vulnerable you want to work on
+1. Move to the type of vulnerable you want to work on.
 ```bash
    cd type_of_vulnerable
 ```

-2. Start the environment
+2. Start the environment.
 ```bash
    docker-compose up --build
 ```